-Due to the natural lay of the land at Badbury Rings the sheep are not always viewable as you enter the fields and we are therefore asking all dog walkers to keep their dogs on a lead until the sheep are moved in March 2018.
+Due to the natural lay of the land at Badbury Rings the sheep are not always viewable as you enter the fields and we are therefore asking all dog walkers to keep their dogs on a lead until the sheep are moved.

 If your dog is out of site for just a minute, that’s enough time for it to have scared, chased, or attacked a sheep.
 Please ensure you always bring a lead when walking your dog.

-Should you have any queries about this please email email@example.com.
+Should you have any queries please email email@example.com.